The Pinery Hail Damage Roof Repair

 • Dented Shingles: Hailstones can dent shingles, compromising their ability to prevent water intrusion.

-• Granule Loss: Hail impact can strip away the protective granules on shingles, shortening their lifespan to the elements.
+• Granule Loss: Hail impact can dislodge the protective granules on shingles, exposing the base material to the elements.

-• Cracked or Broken Tiles: For homes with tile roofing, hail can crack tiles, leaving weak points in your roofing structure.
+• Cracked or Broken Tiles: For tile roofs, hail can break tiles, compromising the system in your roofing structure.

-• Leak Formation: Hail damage can lead to gaps that allow water to penetrate your roof, potentially causing leaks over time.
+• Leak Formation: Hail damage can lead to gaps that allow water to penetrate your roof, potentially causing water damage over time.

 hail damage to roof shingles